barbarer/py4e-int/_sources/intro/creativityAndMot.rst

     True or False?
 You will be both the programmer and the user in this book.

-.. shortanswer:: intro-creativity-sa-motivation
+.. shortanswer:: intro-sa-learn

-    What is the primary motivation for this book?
+    Why do you want to learn from this book?